Team997Coders/2019DSHatchFindingVision/CameraVision/readme.md

 ```

 ## Usage
-Once this application is run, it publishes two HTTP endpoints:
+Once this application is run, it publishes one HTTP endpoints:
-`http://localhost:1185` is the source image stream in MJPEG over HTTP format and
 `http://localhost:1186` is the image processed image stream in MJPEG over HTTP format

 The application also writes image processed interpreted values to network tables: